PragmaWolf/collectionLessCSS/README.md

 - Parametric mixins
 - Figures on CSS

-Each impurity or impurities groups have a comment and, if necessary, possible parameters that can be passed in admixture.
+Each mixins or parametric mixins have a comment and, if necessary, possible parameters that can be passed.

 I collected this set for themselves.
 Spread all - suddenly someone will be useful.